-You Karuppu Kavuni Payasam is a traditional festival sweet from the Chettinad region, Tamil Nadu.
+Karuppu Kavuni Payasam is a traditional festival sweet from the Chettinad region, Tamil Nadu.
 Karuppu Kavuni is glutinous rice having an aromatic fragrance to it.
-This rice is popularly cooked as dessert or sweets.
+We cook this rice as dessert or sweets.

 Karruppu Kavuni is known as karuppu arisi or black rice.
 Some of the other names are Emperor’s Rice, purple rice, or Forbidden rice.
 This rice is also referred to as forbidden rice as it was only used in the Royal kitchen and not allowed for the common man.

 The rice looks black in colour and changes to deep purple when cooked.
 It is very healthy considering that it is full of antioxidants and anthocyanins.
 This rice comes as unpolished with the black bran intact.
-The black colour The black color pigmentation is due to the presence of anthocyanin in it, which is normally present in blueberries and blackberries.
+The black colour The black color pigmentation is due to the presence of anthocyanin, which is normally present in blueberries and blackberries.
 It has a nutty flavor.

 Origin of this Black Rice and the health Benefits

 We can trace back the origin to erstwhile Burma and China region.
-In due course, different strains were carried and cultivated in many regions of Asia.
+In course of time, different strains got into cultivation in many regions of Asia.
 This is one of the popular varieties in Tamil Nadu.